DARIAEngineering/dcaf_case_management/docs/administering/ONBOARDING_A_NEW_FUND.md

 # Onboarding a new fund to our managed pipeine

-These are detailed instructions to onboarding a new fund into our managed pipeline.
+These are detailed instructions to onboarding a new fund into our managed `daria-services-pipeline`.
 It assumes that you already have access set up and permissions on the resources we use.

 ## By the way

-If you're an abortion fund and NOT interested in worrying about servers, maintenance, and patching, the DARIA team manage the infrastructure for several abortion funds (what's referred to in this document as the `pipeline`).
-For your share of server costs ($25/month) our team will manage your instance, apply security patches, etc. Please reach out to us in slack if you're interested in skipping a lot of the tedious technical setup here.
+If you're an abortion fund and NOT interested in worrying about servers, maintenance, and patching, the DARIA team manage the infrastructure for several abortion funds (what's referred to in this document as the `daria-services-pipeline`).
+For your share of server costs ($25/month) our team will manage your instance, apply security patches, etc. Please reach out to us in [Slack](https://app.slack.com/client/T02GC3VEL/C0E6APB36) if you're interested in skipping a lot of the tedious technical setup here.
 If you are trying to use this, you'll likely need to make some on-the-fly adjustments as this guide assumes you have access to all the resources in here.

 ## Main steps